lorainelab/bioviz/README.md

 * Provide links to IGB documentation.
 * Provide a javascript bridge that lets IGB open and display files hosted on external sites (see galaxy.html, bar.html)

-**Note**: The javascript bridge functionality is the trickiest to test because you'll need test copies of the external sites, or some kind of simple mockup of their functionality.
+**Note**: The javascript bridge functionality is the trickiest to test because you'll need to test against copies of the external sites, or some kind of simple mockup of their functionality.

-To understand how this works, look at:
+To understand how the bridge code works, look at:

 * galaxy.html - bridge page for flowing data from [Galaxy](http://usegalaxy.org) into IGB
 * js/galaxy.js - Galaxy bridge code